What is a Bill of Exchange? Why is it used?

 Post New Answer View All Answers

-What is an account currency?
+What is the global company code currency?